open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 [Ecosystem]: /ecosystem/
 [What is OpenTelemetry?]: /docs/what-is-opentelemetry/

+[^1]: Percentage of the site-total 12M views.

 ### Fun Trivia <i class="fa-solid fa-lightbulb"></i> {#trivia}

 Did you know that:

-- "OpenTelemetry" occurs 7,313 times in the English website pages, making it the 3rd most frequent word after "the" and "to."
-The word "collector" is used 3,186 times, putting it in 11th place!
+- "OpenTelemetry" occurs 7.3K times in the English website pages, making it the 3rd most frequent word after "the" and "to."
+The word "collector" is used 3.2K times, putting it in 11th place!
 - The [Collector landing page] has been the most updated file since its creation, with 91 changes.
-- With 511 commits (26,765 additions, and 9,734 deletions) the
+- With 511 commits (27K additions, and 10K deletions) the [opentelemetrybot] is
-  [opentelemetrybot] is the fourth most active contributor.
+  the fourth most active contributor.
 Go bots!
 - The record for the PR with the most comments this year—and of all time is held
   by:

-  - [Generative AI updates blog post (#5575)][#5575], with 150 comments
+  - [Generative AI updates blog post (#5575)][#5575], with 150 comments!

   <!-- prettier-ignore -->
   A close second goes to: